cades/respec-given/README.md

     })
 ```

-  Using this form, you can perform asynchronous operation while finished you should call `done()` is success, or `done(err)` if operation failed.
+  Using this form, you can perform an asynchronous operation.
+When finished, you should call `done()` is success, or `done(err)` if the operation failed.

 - `When(result, fn)`